Amherst, MA Mold Damage Remediation

 Step 2: Inspection and Mold Damage Assessment

-We carefully inspect your property for visible signs of mold.
-Mold feeds on cellulose and water and can be hidden from plain view.
-We use various technologies to detect mold and hidden water sources.
+We determine the scope of the mold damage by carefully inspecting your property for visible signs of mold.
+Since mold can be hidden, we use various technologies to detect mold and hidden water sources.

 Step 3: Mold Containment